 During your third day of the Algarve itinerary, you should also consider visiting the fishing village of Ferragudo and Portimão beaches (Rocha beach and Três Castelos beach).

-On this day we suggest you try another wonderful hiking trail along the Algarve coastline: the Sete Vales Suspensos hiking trail.
+On this day I suggest you try another wonderful hiking trail along the Algarve coastline: the Sete Vales Suspensos hiking trail.

 This 11,5-km hiking trail will amaze you with its unparalleled beauty, the reason why it is considered one of the best (if not the best) hiking trail in the Algarve.